US Tariffs, Trade Wars, and Sanctions: Trends and Developments to Watch Out For

-In this LIVE Webcast, a seasoned panel of thought leaders and professionals brought together by The Knowledge Group will provide an in-depth analysis of the recent developments involving U.S. tariffs, trade wars, and sanctions.
-Speakers will also present practical guidance on how companies and concerned practitioners can navigate emerging trade issues given the fast-evolving regulatory and political climate.
+In this LIVE Webcast, international trade law experts John M. Peterson (Neville Peterson) and Jonathan Cross (Herbert Smith Freehills LLP) will provide an in-depth analysis of the recent developments involving U.S. tariffs, trade wars, and sanctions.
+As experts, they will also present practical guidance on how companies and concerned practitioners can navigate emerging trade issues given the fast-evolving regulatory and political climate.

 - U.S. Tariffs, Trade Wars, and Sanctions in 2019 - A Review

 - Recent Trends and Developments

 - Issues and Challenges

 - What Lies Ahead